Before you snarl your nose, hear me out.

 If you’re new to the land of liver, I highly suggest starting with chicken liver, due to its mild taste and delicate texture.

 Beef liver, especially from a full-grown animal, has a much stronger flavor.
-(It is, however, richer in nutrients than chicken liver, especially when you source it from grass-fed cows.
-Funny how that works out.)
+It is, however, richer in certain nutrients than chicken liver, such as choline, vitamin A, vitamin B12, and vitamin B3.
+Both are nutrient-dense, just in slightly different ways.

 If you’ve been dragging your feet to try offal, suck it up and make this grass-fed beef liver pate.
-Okay?
-You can always make a mini batch just in case!
+You can always make a mini batch just in case.
+If you don’t love it, save it for making “hidden liver” recipes, like these meatballs or the meatloaf recipe in Real Food for Pregnancy.

 At the very least, you’ll have a good story to tell your friends.
 (Remember that time I tried beef heart?)